Listen here ^^^^^

-When we’re struggling with anxiety disorders – especially panic disorder and agoraphobia – we are focused almost entirely inward.
+When struggling with anxiety disorders – especially panic disorder and agoraphobia – we are focused almost entirely inward.
 We are hyper-aware of every sensation in our bodies and we spend most of our time “inside our own heads”.
-This generally means that we make a full-time career out of constantly evaluating and assessing our physical and mental state.
+This means that we make a full-time career out of constantly evaluating and assessing our physical and mental state.
 This fuels the fear cycle, especially when we fall into the trap of adding judgement, interpretation and even predictions of the future to our self-assessment.

 Often the trigger that leads to full blown panic is a simple phrase like “it feels like” or “what if“.
 Learning to be objective – sticking to just the facts when it comes to our thoughts and bodily sensations – is the key to getting past this common hurdle.
 This is especially important when it comes to the effectiveness of exposure therapy.
 Too many capable people label exposure therapy as a failure because “it stills feels like”.
 In that case its not exposure that’s failing us, its the cognitive patterns we drag into it.